-Making homemade mouthwash is very easy.
+Making homemade mouthwash is extremely easy.
 Mouthwash can help reach areas of your mouth that brushing and flossing may miss.

 I like using Sea salt mouthwash since sea salt is great for dental health.